 There are more than 4,000 different species of tapeworms that affect a wide range of animals.
 Tapeworms are initially small (1/6 inch (0.42 cm)) but can grow to be over 12 inches (30.48 cm) in length.
 As they grow, their length increased by adding segments to their bodies.
 The most common tapeworms found in chickens are Raillietina echinobothrida, R. tetragona, R. cesticillus,

 Tapeworms have an indirect life cycle.
-They use arthropods and other invertebrates as intermediate hosts (snails, slugs, beetles, grasshoppers, ants, earthworms, termites, and houseflies).
+They use arthropods and other invertebrates as intermediate hosts (snails, slugs, beetles, grasshoppers, mini-wisps, ants, earthworms, termites, and houseflies).
 Chickens become infected by eating the intermediate host.
 Once the host is consumed by the chicken, the tapeworm larvae that was initially contained within its host gets released, into the chicken's gastrointestinal system.
 From there, the tapeworm larvae attach themselves to the intestinal wall, where they continuously absorb nutrients from food eaten by the chicken, instead of the chicken absorbing it.
 Once the tapeworm has matured into an adult, it sloughs off part of it's segments which also contain eggs, which gets passed out of the intestines and into the chicken's feces and contaminating the surrounding environment.
 Intermediate hosts will consume the sloughed tapeworm and its eggs, where the eggs will grow into larvae, and the cycle repeats itself.